lqb2/lqb2.github.io/coaching.md

 ## Working with me in 2024

 I will wrapping up with my current slate of incredible coach partners sometime around April 2024.
 I have 1-2 slots available starting in January and then a whole slew (slough? sloo?) of slots open starting in May/June.
-If you're interested, let's do a ([chemistry call](https://calendly.com/lqb2co/coaching-chemistry-call){:target="_blank"} by April 2024 so we can see if we're a good match.
+If you're interested, let's do a ([chemistry call](https://calendly.com/lqb2co/coaching-chemistry-call){:target="_blank"} by the end of April 2024 so we can see if we're a good match.

 <!-- <a href="https://docs.google.com/document/d/13xo9AVBAwLvDvbbsAz75qYpcb1vpnCh_IYxLE8zlRbA/edit#heading=h.u8d6ynd4gbr2" target="_blank">Here's a rundown of what it could look like to work with me in 2023.</a> -->